Things To Do In Steamboat Springs This Winter (Other than Skiing)

 Fish Creek Falls

 This hike offers a number of options as far as length and strenuousness are concerned (check out this handy guide for more information and directions to the trailhead), but in winter, the shortest option will likely be your best bet—particularly if you have children in tow.
 No matter which you choose, though, the silvery frozen falls are a wonder to behold.
 As a bonus, the trails are often less crowded in winter.
+Enjoy hiking, biking, or running the trails of the rocky mountains, you won’t be disappointed.

 For an idea of what to wear hiking use this guide.